lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 .\TinyLlama-1.1B-Chat-v1.0.Q4_0.llamafile.exe -ngl 9999 --embedding --port 8887
 ```

-The first step to make the executable, erm, executable.
+The gist of things here is to ensure the executable is, well, executable.
 On MacOS and Linux, that's done via `chmod`.
 On Windows, that's done by ensuring the file has an `.exe` extension.

-Then, you can run it with a few options to start the service:
+Then, I supply the command with a few options:

 - The `--port 8887` option tells it to listen on port 8887 as a local web service.
 - The `--embedding` option tells the Llamafile to expose an endpoint for generating vector embeddings.
 - The `-ngl 9999` option is honestly a bit mysterious to me.
-But, I saw a log message at one point telling me it was needed to ensure the model actually ran with GPU acceleration.
+But, I saw a log message at one point telling me to use it to ensure the model actually ran with GPU acceleration.
 So, I include it in the magic incantation and hope to someday understand it better.

-In either case, you should see a flurry of output - some of which, interestingly, may include actually building part of the executable from source.
+In either case, you should see a flurry of output - some of which, interestingly, may include actually [building part of the executable to bootstrap](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#gotchas).
 Eventually, you should see messages like this:

 ```bash
 {"function":"initialize","level":"INFO","line":481,"msg":"initializing slots","n_slots":1,"tid":"1099515504464","timestamp":1715213605}